ShadowTemplate/one-piece-scan-bot/README.md

 ### Deployment

-This repository includes the required Google App Engine libraries.
+This repository includes the required Heroku configuration files.
 The project is thus ready to be deployed.